fyne-io/developer.fyne.io/api/v2.3/test/windowlesscanvas.md

 ```go
 func NewCanvas() WindowlessCanvas
 ```
-NewCanvas returns a single use in-memory canvas used for testing
+NewCanvas returns a single use in-memory canvas used for testing.
+This canvas has no painter so calls to Capture() will return a blank image.

 #### func  NewCanvasWithPainter